|

 By Marek Wittenberg

-During the European Parliament Elections held from 6 to 9 June this year, citizens from 27 EU countries will have the opportunity to cast their votes.
+During the upcoming European Parliament Elections from 6 to 9 June this year, citizens from 27 EU countries will have the opportunity to cast their votes.
 It is a crucial moment for the future of Europe and our planet, and will also shape European cultural policies in the years to come.
 Fundamental values such as democracy, human rights and freedom of speech are at stake.

 What we need [...] is cold realism about the facts, the figures, and people’s needs.
 But what we need above all: we need imagination